aave/aip/content/aips/E96287A0963D-AIP-ADD-TERRA-USD-(UST)-TO-AAVE-V2.md

 ​
 ## Implementation
 ​
-The UST price oracle will be served via [ChainLink](https://chain.link/), which ???includes??? the [UST/ETH feed](https://docs.chain.link/docs/ethereum-addresses).
+The UST price oracle will be served via [ChainLink](https://chain.link/), which includes the [UST/ETH feed](https://docs.chain.link/docs/ethereum-addresses).
+The Chainlink UST/ETH Price Feed Proxy contract address is 0xa20623070413d42a5C01Db2c8111640DD7A5A03a.
 ​
 UST will only be used for depositing, not as collateral.
 The following params are proposed:
 ​